Where To Stay in Lake Atitlan: Guide To The Best Towns & Accommodation [2026]

 Booking online is slightly more expensive but gives you peace of mind.
 If you prefer to book with a local tour agency I would recommend Marco.

-He organized all our shuttles for us and guaranteed us the best price.
+He organised all our shuttles for us and guaranteed us the best price.
 You can contact him on this number +502 5437 6307.

 Most shuttles will drop you in Panajachel and you will have to then take a boat to whichever town you’re staying in.